Ghouls Don't Scamper

-He pulled me onto his lap, and roared as he pretended to bite my neck.
+He pulled me onto his lap and roared as he pretended to bite my neck.
 It was so fast, I didn’t have time to squeal.
 One minute, I was sitting in my chair, the next I was wrapped in essence of Mason.
-His hands found my butt and gave it a good squeeze as he nipped and kissed his way down my throat to my chest.
+His hands found my butt and gave it a good squeeze as he nipped and kissed his way down my throat.
 I was laughing too hard to protest.
-I squirmed on his lap and suddenly felt real desire harden in his pants.
-His kisses slowed and became more serious.
+I squirmed on his lap and suddenly his kisses slowed and became more serious.
 I turned my head, meeting his lips with mine.
 And I opened to him.

 Kissing Mason was like nothing I’d ever experienced.
 Every time.
 It didn’t matter that we were now comfortable enough to share a bathroom or that I knew exactly what he wanted for breakfast.
 The feel of his lips on mine was like coming home and being shot to the moon at the same time.

-His tongue teased mine, hands let go of my butt to tangle in the loose hair around my shoulders as he cupped the back of my head, drawing me closer.
+His tongue teased mine, hands let go of my hips to tangle in the loose hair around my shoulders.
+He cupped the back of my head, drawing me closer.
 My fingers fumbled with his freshly buttoned shirt…

 Mason leaned his forehead against my chest.
 His shoulders shook with silent laughs.